Inklingo

 adjectiveA1general

-Use 'exterior' when referring to the physical outside surface or part of an object, building, or area.
+Use 'exterior' when referring to the outer surface or part of something, like a building or a place.

 A close-up view of the red wooden exterior wall of a house, emphasizing the surface texture.